Mam Tor walk from Castleton is a beautiful walk to add to your Peak District list.

 Grid reference SK 14919 82956

 Turn left out of the car park, walking through Castleton village, minding the pavement that disappears on one side.
-Continue following the road around the corner, then keep heading straight where the road then turns left again.
+Continue following the road around the corner, then at the bend keep heading straight down the road, instead of turning right.

 Follow Hollowford Road, up past the training centre, after about 1 km, you’ll go through a gate along a narrow track, gradually ascending, then through another gate at the top.